Canon 1300D vs 650D

 - More heavily discounted: Has been around for much longer (launched in June 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the 650D emerges as the winner of the match-up (9 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 650D is the clear winner of the contest (11 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1300D vs 650D